JNPyles/JNPyles.github.io/_posts/2021/2021-12-01-tila-policy-template.md

 * **Definition:** A closed-end consumer credit transaction secured by the consumer's principal dwelling with an APR that exceeds the average prime offer rate by 1.5% or more for conforming first liens, 2.5% or more for jumbo first liens, or 3.5% or more for subordinate liens.
 * **Escrow Accounts:** For higher-priced mortgage loans, `[Company Name]` must establish an escrow account before consummation for payment of taxes and property insurance.
 * **Appraisal Requirements:** Since qualified mortgages are exempt from higher-priced mortgage appraisal requirements, and since `[Company Name]` limits loan origination to qualified mortgages, Regulation Z's appraisal requirements for higher-priced mortgage loans are not applicable.

+#### Cross-Referenced Policies
+For further specific requirements under TILA, refer to the following internal policies:
+* **Advertising:** Refer to the `[Company Name]` Mortgage Advertising policy.
+* **Loan Originator Compensation:** Refer to the `[Company Name]` Loan Originator Compensation policy.
+* **Ability to Repay / Qualified Mortgage:** Refer to the `[Company Name]` Ability to Repay / Qualified Mortgage policy.
+* **Valuation Independence:** Refer to the `[Company Name]` Appraiser Independence policy.

+### Administrative and Governance Requirements

+#### Record Retention
+* **Policy:** `[Company Name]` will retain evidence of compliance with Regulation Z to demonstrate adherence to all disclosure and procedural requirements.
+* **Implementation Details:** * General TILA disclosures must be retained for 2 years.
+    * The Loan Estimate must be retained for 3 years after the later of the date of consummation, the date disclosures are required to be made, or the date the action is required to be taken.
+    * The Closing Disclosure and all associated documents must be retained for 5 years after consummation.

+#### Error Resolution and Tolerance Cures
+* **Policy:** `[Company Name]` is committed to accurate disclosures.
+If a tolerance violation or disclosure error is discovered, prompt corrective action will be taken.
+* **Implementation Details:** If amounts paid by the consumer exceed applicable tolerance thresholds, the violation must be cured by refunding the excess amount to the borrower within 60 days of consummation.
+Corrected disclosures must be provided concurrently as required by Regulation Z.

+#### Escalation and Non-Compliance
+* **Policy:** Strict adherence to TILA and Regulation Z is mandatory.
+Any employee who identifies a potential or actual violation of this policy must immediately escalate the issue to the Compliance Department.
+Failure to comply with this policy may result in disciplinary action, up to and including termination of employment.